FingerLeakers/Oberlin_College/Artificial_Intelligence_OC_Spring_2019/README.md

-CSCI364 | Artificial Intelligence | Oberlin College
+### CSCI364 | Artificial Intelligence | Oberlin College

-This repository documents Trevor Martin's work for Artificial Intelligence during the spring semester of the year 2019.
-This course was taken indirectly and, as a result, the correctness of some of the programs should be taken with skepticism.
+Here I document my coursework for the Spring 2019 iteration of CSCI 151.
+I have edited the labs to remove any imperfections in the code, though there still may exist some poor design decisions.
+I may occassionally update the labs to improve the code and add comments.
+If there are any faults that you see please contact me: tmartin2@oberlin.edu